Accessing your birth records

 You can request a call back through our contact form, or you are welcome to call us on 0300 300 8090.

-You can read more about accessing your birth records on the Gov.uk website.
+You can also read more about accessing your birth records on the Gov.uk website.